odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 We consider a custom module, any module that extends the standard code of Odoo and that was not built with the Studio app.
-Before upgrading such a module, or before requesting its upgrade, have a look at the :ref:`upgrade/sla` to make sure who's responsible for it.
+Before upgrading such a module, or before requesting its upgrade, have a look at the :ref:`upgrade-sla` to make sure who's responsible for it.

 While working on what we refer to as the **custom upgrade** of your database, keep in mind the goals of an upgrade: